 Spring and summer are my favorite seasons.
 The birds are singing and the flowers are in full bloom.
 During this time of the year, there’s no place I’d rather be than in my garden.
 I love puttering around in my flower garden.
-I also like to have big, fat pots full of flowers on my front porch and flower-filled window boxes.
+I also like to have big, fat pots full of flowers on my front porch and beautiful flower-filled window boxes.

 There is a secret to filling window boxes or pots with flowers and plants.
 If you follow these three simple tips, you’ll create your own masterpiece.

 How to Have Beautiful Flower Filled Window Boxes

 When it comes to filling window boxes or pots, you need three different types of plants or flowers.

 These are plants or flowers that hang over the edge.
 Spillers include variegated sage, sweet potato vine, and Nasturtiums.
 There are many other spillers out there.
 I like to visit the nursery and have a look around before making a commitment.

 Helpful Hint: Will your planter or window box be in the shade or sun?
 You don’t want to add shade-loving plants to a window box in a sunny spot.